nop33/si/src/content/blog/united-nations-for-the-future-a-collection-of-key-international-texts-for-long-term-governance/index.md

 ## Selected documents

-The following, non-exhaustive selection of particularly relevant items is ordered chronologically with a short commentary on each item’s significance.
-To start with, we surveyed experts in our network and searched the UN Library looking for mentions of the terms “future”, “succeeding generations” and “future generations” in declarations.
+The following, non-exhaustive selection of particularly relevant texts is ordered chronologically with a short commentary on each item’s significance and a link to the original in the header.
+To start with the collection, we surveyed experts in our network and searched the UN Library looking for mentions of the terms “future”, “succeeding generations” and “future generations” in declarations.
 From there, we traced down additional references.
 We welcome suggestions for further additions.

 **Last updated: 2021-07-01.**